 Looking for alternatives to Upwork?

-Both freelancers and businesses will benefit from this list of freelance and remote job sites for marketers.
 If you're a freelancer, perhaps you've been one of the lucky ones who always has a steady stream of referrals, but it never hurts to have a backup plan, right?
-And we all know Upwork won't cut it.
+There are plenty of high-quality contract or remote job board sites to find the perfect opportunity, whether you're looking for full-time, part-time or contract jobs.

-CloudPeeps - One of my favorites.
-It's a little competitive depending on your specialty, but the quality is great here.
+CloudPeeps - It's a little competitive depending on your specialty, but the quality is great here.
 However, you can't submit free proposals anymore.
 But from what I can tell from before it was paid only, the opportunities are good and budgets are on the higher side.

 And Co. - This site offers time tracking, invoicing, proposal templates and more.
 Basically every freelancer's dream come true.
 Be sure you sign up for the e-newsletter to get the Gig List.